jonsterling/forest/content/trees/tfmt-000G.md

 ![](tfmt-000I?collapse=true)

 Because of the currently [inadequate support of quiver](tfmt-000I) for embedding diagrams in hypertext settings, we cannot consider it any further.
-There is a final option that turns out to be the most used in practice: generating SVG images statically from embedded $\LaTeX$ code.
+There is a final option that turns out to be the most used in practice: generating SVG images statically from embedded {#\LaTeX#} code.

 ![](tfmt-000L?collapse=true)